-The Company announced on February 7, 2023 that it will temporarily suspend the payment of quarterly dividends to its shareholders.
-This decision was made by the Board in light of the strategic review being conducted by a special committee ("Independent Committee"), comprised of independent members of the Board of Directors of the Company, and given the current uncertain macroeconomic environment.
-To date, the Company has declared and paid five successive quarterly cash dividends on the outstanding common shares of \$0.0025 per common share (\$0.01 on an annualized basis).
+The Company announced on February 7, 2023 that it had temporarily suspended the payment of quarterly dividends to its shareholders.
+This decision was made by the Board in light of the strategic review being conducted by the Independent Committee, comprised of independent members of the Board of Directors of the Company, and given the current uncertain macroeconomic environment.
+Prior to the suspension, the Company had declared and paid five successive quarterly cash dividends on the outstanding common shares of \$0.0025 per common share (\$0.01 on an annualized basis).